The Naked and the Dead: Brotherhood

+Masculinity

-Masculinity: The Naked and the Dead acts as Mailer's introduction into the literary pantheon, and like his later works, Mailer portrays women as sexual objects.
+The Naked and the Dead acts as Mailer's introduction into the literary pantheon, and like his later works, Mailer portrays women as sexual objects.
 Many men, especially Brown, fear their wives are cheating on them while they are at war.
 This causes them to have more hatred towards women and a deep distrust towards them.
 Brown tells Stanley that if he finds out his wife cheated on him, he will beat her then throw her out.
 Later, in the Chorus “Women,” Polack insists that “there ain’t a fuggin woman is any good” and Brown agrees.
 Women are especially emphasized within "Time Machine" segments.
 In these segments, the men’s romantic relationships and sexual experiences are described in detail.
 In many of the "Time Machines", such as Martinez's, women are portrayed as simply sexual objects.
 In Croft's "Time Machine", we learn he was cheated on by the women he loved which resulted in him being cold and having a hatred towards women.
 The men seem to disregard the fact that they have cheated several times on their partners but show extreme hatred in the thought of their wives cheating on them.
 The only character that seems to positively view his wife is Gallagher, who becomes miserable and lost after she dies.
 This deep hatred for women, however, is a way to mask how strongly these men miss and desire women; they desperately need women for a variety of different reasons.
 Mailer exemplifies the construction of the masculine identity, and analyzes masculinity as socially constructed, context-specific and culture-bound.
 Male studies enforces The Naked and the Dead as part of American literature which reflects American society's conception of masculinity based on the representation of masculinity in American fiction.
-The construction of American masculinity predicated off of violence and adventure narratives is particularly distilled in Croft as the typified combat soldier.
+The construction of American masculinity predicated on violence and adventure narratives is particularly distilled in Croft as the typified combat soldier.